-Small business owners nationwide and in North Carolina are doing all they can to strengthen their businesses and put the Great Recession's effects behind them.
+Small business owners nationwide are doing all they can to strengthen their businesses and put the Great Recession's effects behind them.
 Now more than ever, it's critical they have the help of smart employment laws allowing them to attract and retain the best talent.
-Scientific opinion polling shows the vast majority of North Carolina small business owners believe we're long overdue for federal and state policies protecting all workers from discrimination, regardless of sexual orientation or gender identity.
-It's good for business, it helps companies attract and retain talent and it's the right thing to do, according to our leading job creators.
+National scientific opinion polling shows the vast majority of small business owners believe we're long overdue for federal and state policies protecting all workers from discrimination, regardless of sexual orientation or gender identity.
+It's good for business, it helps companies attract and retain talent, and it's the right thing to do, according to our nation's leading job creators.

-A North Carolina poll conducted April 8-17 for Small Business Majority by Greenberg Quinlan Rosner Research reveals 65% of the state's entrepreneurs believe federal law should prohibit employment discrimination against gay and transgender people.
-Furthermore, 67% of owners believe North Carolina should have a state law prohibiting this type of discrimination.
+A national poll conducted April 8-17 for Small Business Majority by Greenberg Quinlan Rosner Research reveals that more than two-thirds of entrepreneurs believe federal law should prohibit employment discrimination against gay and transgender people.
+Furthermore, seven in 10 owners in states that don't have these laws believe their state should have a law prohibiting this type of discrimination.

 In fact, the vast majority of small business owners already thought such laws existed.
-A whopping 74% of entrepreneurs didn't realize it's currently legal under federal law to fire or refuse to hire someone because they are gay, lesbian or transgender.
-A mere 16% knew it is legal.
-In terms of state law, 64% of entrepreneurs were unaware it is legal in North Carolina to refuse to hire someone based on sexual orientation or gender identity.
+A whopping 81% of entrepreneurs didn't realize it's currently legal under federal law to fire or refuse to hire someone because they are gay, lesbian or transgender.
+A mere 9% knew it is legal.
+In terms of state law, 78% of entrepreneurs were unaware it is legal in their state to refuse to hire someone based on sexual orientation or gender identity.
 Small employers also strongly believe that an employer should not be able to fire or refuse to hire someone who is gay, lesbian or transgender based on their (the employer's) religious beliefs.
-Sixty percent agree this should not be permitted to occur, whether or not working with a gay or transgender employee conflicts with an employer's religious beliefs.
+Almost two-thirds agree this should not be permitted to occur, whether or not working with a gay or transgender employee conflicts with an employer's religious beliefs.

-The majority of North Carolina small business owners oppose the current federal law allowing employers to deny married same-sex couples the family benefits they offer to heterosexual couples, and another two-thirds oppose employees with a same-sex partner or spouse being taxed for their dependent's health benefits while employees who have heterosexual partners or spouses aren't.
-Sixty-four percent oppose the federal law prohibiting lesbian and gay workers' spouses from being provided with the Social Security benefits that are extended to heterosexual spouses, even though gay and lesbian employees, as well as their employers, contribute to the Social Security system.
-More than six in 10 North Carolina small business owners say businesses are hurt by the federal law-known as the Defense of Marriage Act-that requires them to treat married same-sex couples as unmarried for benefit and payroll purposes.
-Six in 10 owners also say employers are hurt by laws prohibiting gay or lesbian people from sponsoring their partners for immigration purposes.
+The majority of small business owners oppose the current federal law allowing employers to deny married same-sex couples the family benefits they offer to heterosexual couples, and another two-thirds oppose employees with a same-sex partner or spouse being taxed for their dependent's health benefits while employees who have heterosexual partners or spouses aren't.
+Sixty-three percent oppose the federal law prohibiting lesbian and gay workers' spouses from being provided with the Social Security benefits that are extended to heterosexual spouses, even though gay and lesbian employees, as well as their employers, contribute to the Social Security system.
+Seven in 10 say businesses are hurt by the federal law-known as the Defense of Marriage Act- that requires them to treat married same-sex couples as unmarried for benefit and payroll purposes.
+Six in 10 say employers are hurt by laws prohibiting gay or lesbian people from sponsoring their partners for immigration purposes.

-Considering the widespread small business support for protecting gay and transgender people from employment discrimination, it makes sense that 63% of small business owners believe laws that protect against discrimination can improve their bottom line.
+Considering the widespread small business support for protecting gay and transgender people from employment discrimination, it makes sense that 59% of small business owners believe laws that protect against discrimination can improve their bottom line.
 Entrepreneurs agree these kinds of laws help employers attract the best and brightest employees, regardless of whether an employee is gay or transgender.
+Furthermore, one-third strongly believes this.
 Additionally, entrepreneurs strongly believe implementing a nondiscrimination policy is the right thing to do.
-Of employers who have a nondiscrimination policy, 92% say it's because they believe all employees should be treated fairly and equally, and 81% say they have it because it's the right thing to do.
+Of employers who have a nondiscrimination policy, 80% say it's because they believe all employees should be treated fairly and equally, and 72% say they have it because it's the right thing to do.